mertsaner/EquilibriumScaling/README.md

 - `Small_Investment_Model_presolved.lp`, `my.lp` and `trial.lp` are three sample .lp files to test the program.

 ### Notes
-- `Scaling.h`is a header file that compares the result of the scaled program with the original program.
+- `Scaling.h` is a header file that compares the result of the scaled program with the original program.
 To do that it uses a .xml file instead of .lp files like ScalingFactors.cpp.
 - Optionally You can reach scaled A, B and C matrices, for that you need to uncomment certain parts of the code.
 While printing A, B, and C matrices, printing to the console is not recommended since it makes the program slow down.
 So it is better to write them to the file.
 - You can reuse the scaling factors (R and C) or A, B and C depending on your own needs.
 For example, they can be fed into the program again and make the program solve the already scaled program.
-You can edit/update `Scaling.h` to compare result of scaled and unscaled versions.
+You can edit/update `Scaling.h` to compare the results of scaled and unscaled versions.